pluralsight/guides-cms/README.md

 ### Run application locally

+1. Copy example_config.py to config.py and populate config.DevelopmentConfig
+   with your own data.
-1. Run `./run.py`
+2. Run `./run.py`
-2. Browse to URL mentioned at prompt
+3. Browse to URL mentioned at prompt

 ### Run application on heroku